 Projects

-The municipal team wished to initiate a new, even more virtuous dynamic in terms of energy transition and respect for the environment, by adopting a Lighting Master Plan (SDAL) setting out the main guidelines for urban lighting ,” explains Carine GIOVINAZZO, Engineer in the Energy and Ecological Transition Department of the City of Grasse.
+” The municipal team wanted to initiate a new, even more virtuous dynamic in terms of energy transition and respect for the environment, by adopting a lighting development master plan (SDAL) setting out the main guidelines for urban lighting, ” explains Carine GIOVINAZZO, Engineer in the Energy and Ecological Transition department of the city of Grasse.

 To preserve its living environment and exceptional biodiversity, the city aims to reduce its energy consumption by the end of the project in May 2025.
 To achieve this, the municipality wants to integrate LED technology into all its public lighting systems.